MattHatwey/Manemo/chapter3.md

 Instead of going to a proper wedding, they spun around to go to heaven (the place that Heles and Reverse went to)

-They walked around into the town, the Manemos there greeted Meru and Heather
+They walked around into the town, the Manemos there greeted Meru and Heather.

 --